poole/hyde/docs/7.0.0/print.md

 To provide better results, Jekyll supports [latent semantic analysis][lsa] via [`classifier-reborn`][crb]'s [Latent Semantic Indexer][lsi]

-To use the LSI, you first have to disable Hydejack's default behaviour, by setting `use_lsi: true` under the `hydejack` key in your config file.
+To use the LSI, you first have to disable Hydejack's default behavior, by setting `use_lsi: true` under the `hydejack` key in your config file.

 ~~~yml